 As Canada’s typically chilly winter draws ever closer, you may be starting to consider travelling for a change of scenery.
 When planning a trip for the snowy season, we often tend to look outside of our country for inspiration.
-However, with travel restrictions to several popular destinations such as the United States and Europe currently in full force due to COVID-19, many Canadians will be searching for places to go within Canada’s borders for a winter staycation.
+However, with travel restrictions looking uncertain with the new omicron variant, many Canadians will be searching for places to go within Canada’s borders for a winter staycation over the holiday season.

 Fortunately, there are plenty of places we can go to for a cozy winter getaway in our country.
 Canada is a remarkable place full of populous, cosmopolitan cities, small, quaint towns, and boundless natural beauty to experience and explore.
 With all the options available to us, it can be hard to know which places are worth seeing, so we’ve compiled a list of winter destinations to visit in Canada to narrow it down and give you inspiration of where to go for the perfect staycation.